-Tell the parents they will complete an activity before getting started with the training, so they can reflect on their children as English learners to set the stage for the purpose of the training.
+Tell the parents they will complete an activity before getting started with the training, so they can reflect on their children as emergent bilingual students to set the stage for the purpose of the training.

 Give each participant a paper doll (girl or boy).
 Follow the directions on the slide.
 Make one as a model.